Fleckism/SecurityPlus/SecurityPlus/1B Security Control and Framework Types.md

 The Open Web Application Security Project (OWASP) is a not-for-profit, online community that publishes several secure application development resources, such as the Top 10 list of the most critical application security risks ([owasp.org/www-project-top-ten](https://owasp.org/www-project-top-ten/)).
 OWASP has also developed resources, such as the Zed Attack Proxy and Juice Shop (a deliberately unsecure web application), to help investigate and understand penetration testing and application security issues.
 ## REGULATIONS, STANDARDS, AND LEGISLATION
 #GRC [[GRC Governance, Risk, and Compliance]]
 The key [[Frameworks]], benchmarks, and configuration guides may be used to demonstrate compliance with a country's legal/regulatory requirements or with industry-specific regulations. **Due diligence is a legal term meaning that responsible persons have not been negligent in discharging their duties.** Negligence may create criminal and civil liabilities.
 Many countries have enacted legislation that criminalizes negligence in information management.
-In the US, for example, the Sarbanes-Oxley Act (SOX) mandates the implementation of [[risk assesment]]s, internal controls, and audit procedures.
+In the US, for example, the Sarbanes-Oxley Act (SOX) mandates the implementation of [[risk assessment]]s, internal controls, and audit procedures.
 The Computer Security Act (1987) requires federal agencies to develop security policies for computer systems that process confidential information.
 In 2002, the Federal Information Security Management Act (FISMA) was introduced to govern the security of data processed by federal government agencies.

 Some regulations have specific cybersecurity control requirements; others simply mandate **"best practice,"** as represented by a particular industry or international framework.
 It may be necessary to perform mapping between different industry frameworks, such as NIST and ISO 27K, if a regulator specifies the use of one but not another.
 Conversely, the use of frameworks may not be mandated as such, but auditors are likely to expect them to be in place as a demonstration of a strong and competent security program.